pckofstad/ci-cd-demo/README.md

 Resources for running a CI/CD setup demo against Azure

+# 0. Setup a project to test and deploly

 ## 1. Create a github repo where you have ownership
     To make it fast and easy, also create a readme file.
 This makes it easy to validate that you have initiated and cloed correctly.